-College students--Illinois--Evanston--Social life and customs
+College students--Social life and customs

-Found in 11 Collections and/or Records:
+Found in 10 Collections and/or Records:

 Dwight St. John Bobb was born on July 19, 1876 in Dakota, Illinois, the son of Daniel Bobb, a physician, and his wife Arminda St. John.
 The Dwight St. John Bobb and Family Collection fills four boxes and contains material spanning the years 1865 to 2012.
 The collection is divided into two subsections, Biographical Materials and Photographs and Correspondence.

 The C. M. Clay Buntain Scrapbook documents Buntain's activities at Northwestern between 1894 and 1902.
 It includes newspaper clippings (from Chicago newspapers such as the Tribune and Herald as well as from student publications), programs, and announcements, arranged in rough chronological order.
 A few items from the 1890s were added at the end of the scrapbook.

 This collection consists of dance cards from events spanning the years 1903 - 1935.
 The majority of dance sponsors were fraternities and sororities.
 However, there are also dance cards from Sophomore, Junior, and Senior Prom in addition.

 This series is comprised of the General Files maintained by Joe W. Miller, Dean of Special Events, which span the period from 1943 to 1976, although the bulk of the records emanated from the latter part of 1960's and early 1970's.
 The records are arranged according to three broad categories: General Subject Files, Schools, Departments and Buildings and Student Activities and Organizations.

 The materials in the Paul Jacob Luker scrapbook date between 1909 and 1916 and document his social and academic life at Northwestern University and the University of Michigan.
 Included are many newspaper clippings, photographs, dance cards, printed materials, and other memorabilia.

-Abstract The collection documents Northwestern's annual Trig Cremation ceremonies, which began in the 1870s as students conducted a spring-time ritual centered around the burning of their hated trigonometry textbooks.
+This collection documents Northwestern's annual Trig Cremation ceremonies, which began in the 1870s as students conducted a spring-time ritual centered around the burning of their hated trigonometry textbooks.
 Over the years the ceremony turned into a student-produced musical.
-The records contain clippings and written histories of Trig Cremation (1880-1936), as well as programs, handbills, and songbooks from ceremonies (1877-1912).
+The collection contains clippings, and written histories of the Trig Cremation (1880-1936), as well as programs, handbills, and songbooks from ceremonies (1877-1912).